-Source Water Assessments: The TCEQ has completed a Source Water Assessment for all drinking water systems that own their sources.
-The report describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
+Source Water Assessments: No Source Water Assessment for your drinking water source(s) has been conducted by the TCEQ for your water system.
+The report describes the susceptibility and the types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
+The information in this assessment allows us to focus our source water protection strategies.
 The system(s) from which we purchase our water received the assessment report.
 For more information on source water assessments and protection efforts at our system, contact us at (940) 682-4416.